Manas2006/uber-eats-cart-scraper/README.md

 ```
 uber-eats-cart-scraper/
-└── scraper/
+├── scraper/
-    ├── api.py                # FastAPI app (async API)
+│   ├── api.py                # FastAPI app (async API)
-    ├── uber_scraper_async.py # Async Playwright scraper (used by API)
+│   ├── uber_scraper_async.py # Async Playwright scraper
-    ├── uber_scraper.py       # Sync Playwright scraper (CLI/testing)
-    ├── models.py             # Pydantic models
+│   └── models.py             # Pydantic models
-    ├── test_scraper.py       # Test script for direct/API scraping
-    └── requirements.txt      # Python dependencies
+├── requirements.txt          # Python dependencies
+├── render.yaml              # Render deployment config
+└── README.md               # Project documentation
 ```

-## 🔧 Configuration

-- No special environment variables are required for basic scraping.
-- If you use `.env` for Playwright or other secrets, place it in the `scraper/` directory.

-## 🤝 Contributing
+## 🚀 Deployment

+This project is configured for easy deployment on Render:

-1. Fork the repository
+1. Fork this repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+2. Create a free account on [Render](https://render.com)
+3. Create a new Web Service and connect your repository
+4. Render will automatically detect the configuration from `render.yaml`

+The API will be available at: `https://your-app-name.onrender.com`

 ## 📝 License